Skip to next element

 How Do Scented Candles Affect Air Quality?

-Scented candles typically invoke the idea of a calm relaxing atmosphere, but there’s a more dangerous side to scented candles that disrupts this feeling.
+When you think scented candles, you typically think about a calm and relaxing atmosphere, but there’s a more dangerous side to scented candles that disrupts this feeling.

 Scented candles can release harmful airborne compounds when burned that cause varying levels of health concerns from throat irritation to respiratory congestion to possibly contributing to cancer.
 When burned, scented candles can release harmful airborne compounds that can negatively affect home air quality by creating indoor air pollution if burned frequently.

-Knowing what to look for while buying candles, how to burn them safely and properly, and running an air purifier with a carbon activated filter to help keep your home air quality healthy is essential.
+Knowing what to look for while buying candles, how to burn them safely and properly, and running an air purifier with activated carbon filters to help keep your home air quality healthy is essential.

 The Hidden Dangers Of Scented Candles